Environmental Section Programs

 Conservation is the #1 goal of the Aquatic Invasive Species Prevention Program being co-managed by the Oregon State Marine Board and the Oregon Department of Fish and Wildlife.

 Passed by the 2009 Oregon Legislature, this program funds the single largest invasive species prevention effort implemented within Oregon to date.
-The program is funded by boaters to improve and implement outreach, education and enforcement efforts to boaters in the areas that are most threatened by aquatic invasive species.
+The program is funded by motorized boaters through registration fees and non-motorized permit sales.
+The revenue is used to improve and implement outreach, education and enforcement efforts and to fund inspection stations (managed by ODFW) on main roadways near our borders.

 By preventing the spread of invasive species, we are protecting Oregon's waterways from the most significant environmental threat of our time.
 Invaders out-compete native species and ultimately remove necessary nutrients from the water column that fish and other native organisms need to survive.
 Think of all that's debated about restoring salmon.
 Imagine another roadblock to salmon survival and the cost this has on the restoration effort.

 The Oregon Clean Marina program is a voluntary recognition program for marinas, boatyards, yacht clubs, and floating home moorages that adopt best management practices that improve water quality and promote a cleaner marine environment for Oregon.

 Become an Oregon Clean Boater and receive your free tote bag filled with environmental information, an oil absorbent pillow and more!
 All you have to do is sign the program pledge and complete a short questionnaire.